For the most up to date information, please refer to the Unite Against COVID-19 website.

 Traffic light settings are now in place for all of Aotearoa.
 Everyone can access basic needs services like supermarkets, pharmacies and healthcare.
 With a Vaccine Pass, you can have access to more services.

-Our Whānau Health Centres can also support you with obtaining a Covid-19 test.
+Our Whānau Health Centres can support you with obtaining a Covid-19 test.
 Please contact us on 0508 835 676 for more information.
+We offer supervised RAT and PCR testing.

 Further details of COVID-19 testing services in the Waikato are available on HealthPoint here.